davidchua/sg-mp-absentee/README.markdown

  rubygems
  sequel
  hpricot
-3. You'd also need SQLite3
+3. You'd also need sqlite3
 4. run 'ruby scrap.rb'

+### Changing the name of your database

+To change your sqlite3 database name or path, you have to edit both scrap.rb and parsething.rb.

 ## Todo